 At this point in time, this is what I have to say, given what I have seen through my testimony, the testimonies of friends, family and CBD news articles.

 Start with a low dose of 10mg depending on how you feel.
 I personally take a 25mg Turmeric CBD capsule in the morning, and if needed, I may take one in the afternoon for degenerative disc disease.
-I have found this to be effective for my level of pain.
+I have found this to be an effective for my level of pain.
 I have talked to a lot of individuals who depend on CBD, and their dosing ranges from 10mg to 2000mg per day.
 These people had a range of ailments from seizures, arthritis, and graves disease, to name a few.
-Their stories were astounding.
-Every one of these people found improvements.
-Their testimonies motivate me to keep working hard and to get out the message so more people and pets can get the relief they need.
+Their positive testimonies and my own experience with CBD motivates me to keep working hard and to get out the message that this can be an alternative for people and pets to get the relief they need.

 I have also talked to several people that use CBD on their pets.
 I also use it on my 7 year old boxer.
 The benefits are very clear and my dog actually likes taking her tincture!
 If your pet isn’t fond of the tincture, using the 1 gram isolate powder product is another alternative that you can sprinkle on a piece of cheese.

 Based on this information as of today, I recommend starting at a low dose, and working your way up as needed.